-Father John V. McCallum succeeded Monsignor Rehkemper as pastor for five months He was succeeded by Father Joseph J. Weinzapfel, who served until Father Thomas P. O’Connor took his place on May 31, 1978.
+Father John V. McCallum succeeded Monsignor Rehkemper as pastor for five months.
+He was succeeded by Father Joseph J. Weinzapfel, who served until Father Thomas P. O’Connor took his place on May 31, 1978.
 Father Richard Brown served as administrator from February to June of 1985 during Father O’Connor’s medical leave of absence.
 Father O’Connor resumed the pastorate on June 3, 1985.
 Father Jerome Duesman was appointed by Bishop Tschoepe to serve as pastor of Holy Family beginning September 1, 1987 and retired September 1, 2012.
-Father Dominic Colangelo was appointed by Bishop Kevin Farrell to serve as pastoral administrator of Holy Family effective September 12, 2012.
-On May 22, 2013, Father Albert Becher came to serve as Pastoral Administrator.

 The first ministry formed at Holy Family was the Altar Guild.
 Shortly thereafter the Religious Education Program was established and the Home and School Association (now known as the Parent Teacher Organization, PTO) was founded.
 A full scouting program was soon in place for the youth of the parish, followed by a music ministry.
 Eventually, a parish council was organized, school board formed, and various other ministries were established.